Check out this list of the Top 20 Gluten-free Halloween Candy and Chocolate so you don't get SPOOKED by gluten this Halloween! ????

 No. Twizzlers (and related candy like Twizzlers Cherry Nibs) contain wheat flour and are not gluten-free.

-Here's the best definition I've come across on the internet.
+Here's the best definition I've come across.
 It's from Hersey's website, complete link here.

 Here's the whole quote: